simonmichael/hledger_site/src/index.md

 - If the site's left-side navigation bar is hidden, use the lines button at top left to show it.
 - To change theme, use the paintbrush button.
 - To search, use the magnifying-glass button.
-- The Left and Right arrow keys will step through the main pages, as seen in the sidebar.
+- The left and right arrow keys will step through the main pages, as seen in the sidebar.
   Then all pages, alphabetically, if you keep going..
 - [Access keys](https://en.wikipedia.org/wiki/Access_key#Access_in_different_browsers) are also available:\
   `s` toggle sidebar, `t` theme, `/` search,\